-- are not truthful and honest in your dealings with the Council, its clients and customers, your colleagues and your supervisor/manager - seek to deceive the Council by withholding information, giving false information, or destroying, damaging or altering any records or documents without proper authorisation - misrepresent the Council in your dealings with others or make any statement on behalf of the Council which you are not authorised to do (e.g. giving a reference for a colleague on behalf of the Council, making statements to the press or other media) - fail to respect and uphold the conditions of employment of your fellow employees, or Council/departmental/human resources policies procedures and guidance
+- are not truthful and honest in your dealings with the council, its clients and customers, your colleagues and your supervisor or manager - seek to deceive the council by withholding information, giving false information, or destroying, damaging, or altering any records or documents without proper authorisation - misrepresent the council in your dealings with others or make any statement on behalf of the council which you are not authorised to do, for example giving a reference for a colleague on behalf of the council, making statements to the press or other media

-• commit any act of misconduct or breach of your employment terms
+- fail to respect and uphold the conditions of employment of your fellow employees, or council, departmental and human resources policies, procedures, and guidance - commit any act of misconduct or breach of your employment terms

-Equality and diversity policy
+Equality, diversity, and inclusion policy

-Ealing Council has an equality and diversity policy (available on the Council's intranet or from Human Resources).
-This provides a framework to ensure that the Council meets its statutory obligations and policy objectives to protect people from harassment, unfair discrimination or being treated unfairly: when applying for a job (by helping to make sure that we appoint the best applicants to vacant posts); as a Council employee or; as clients and customers seeking or receiving Council services.
-The policy provides a means to ensure that we positively promote equality of opportunity in all areas of the Council's activities as an employer and provider of services.
+Ealing council has an equality, diversity, and inclusion policy, available on OneSpace or from human resources.
+This provides a framework to ensure that the council meets its statutory obligations and policy objectives to protect people from harassment, unfair discrimination or being treated unfairly: when applying for a job, by helping to make sure that we appoint the best applicants to vacant posts, and as a council employee or as clients and customers seeking or receiving council services.

+The policy provides a means to ensure that we positively promote equality of opportunity in all areas of the council's activities as an employer and provider of services.

-The Council therefore expects all of its employees to play a part in making sure that it meets its commitments, and ensures that Ealing is a pleasant place to work and provides high quality services fairly and equitably to the whole community.
+The council therefore expects all its employees to play a part in making sure that it meets its commitments and ensures that Ealing is a pleasant place to work and provides high quality services fairly and equitably to the whole community.
 All employees are responsible for acquainting themselves with the terms of the policy.

-All employees are required to treat colleagues and the public in a fair and equitable way, avoiding unfair discrimination in any form and anything that would demean, distress or offend other people.
+All employees are required to treat colleagues and the public in a fair and equitable way, avoiding unfair discrimination in any form and anything that would demean, distress, or offend other people.
 Remember that your colleagues may have different standards to you and may be offended or feel harassed by behaviour that you think is acceptable.
-The Council's dignity at work policy and guidance (dealing with bullying and harassment) and the Council's procedure for reporting and recording racist incidents are available on the Council's intranet or from Human Resources.
+The council's grievance policy and procedure are available on OneSpace or from human resources.

-The Council takes these commitments very seriously and any deliberate act of discrimination or other serious breach of the policy by Ealing employees will be considered as an act of gross misconduct and will result in disciplinary action, possibly leading to dismissal.
+The council takes these commitments very seriously and any deliberate act of discrimination or other serious breach of the policy by Ealing employees will be considered as an act of gross misconduct and will result in disciplinary action, possibly leading to dismissal.